adesegunadedeji/scoop/README.md

-# BrewedAwakening App
+# Giphy App

 ## Idea
-This Web Application integrates the BrewedDB
+This Web Application integrates the Giphy API with the GOOGLE API.
-PLAYING WITH THE GOOGLE API PLACES FUNCTIONALITY